amaloraini/low_resource_t2s/README.md

 2. **Configuration** (`Configuration` and `Tier 1 Feature Configuration` cells): LoRA rank/alpha, epochs, learning rate, sequence length, and the on/off toggles for each prompt component (M-Schema, value hints, column linking, value injection, sample rows, English hint) and inference technique (self-consistency, multi-temperature, self-correction, identifier fixing, filter removal, SQL value grounding).
 The `Sanity Check` cell asserts that all components are enabled, which is the configuration reported in the paper; disable it if you want to run ablations.
 3. **Shared function definitions** (Section B) and **pre-training resource loading** (Section C): loads BGE-M3 and the native-language description caches.
 For JA/VI, Section C0 first builds the descriptions from `tables_<lang>.json`.
 4. **Training data construction** (Section D) with prompt alignment and 20% feature dropout, followed by the preview cells (Section E).
 5. **Training** (`Load Model + Apply QLoRA` → `Train`) and **saving the adapter to Drive**.
-The training and save cells are wrapped in `'''...'''` in the released notebooks so that the inference path can be run with a pre-trained adapter; remove the quotes to train from scratch (roughly 2–3 hours on an A100 for 3 epochs).
+The training and save cells are wrapped in `'''...'''` in the released notebooks so that the inference path can be run with a pre-trained adapter; remove the quotes to train from scratch.
+Training takes about 6 h 10 min per language on an A100 80 GB (3 epochs, 1,029 optimizer steps, effective batch size 24, learning rate 5e-5, max sequence length 4,096).
 6. **Free Training Memory → Load Adapter from Google Drive.** After training, it is safest to restart the runtime, re-run steps 1–3, and then continue from `Load Adapter from Google Drive`.
 7. **Inference**: translation hints, post-processing functions, batched generation with self-consistency voting, self-correction, and `Run Evaluation (Dev Set)`.
-Evaluation over the full dev set takes on the order of 1–2 hours on an A100 with 8 candidates per question. `RESUME_FROM` lets you continue an interrupted run.
+Evaluation over the full 1,034-sample dev set with 8 candidates per question takes about 8 h 10–30 min on an L4 24 GB (faster on an A100). `RESUME_FROM` lets you continue an interrupted run.
 8. **Results**: summary tables, saving to JSON/Drive, the **EM Normalizer Impact Analysis** (progressive normalization ablation), and the **Spider Exact Set Match** cell, which downloads the official Spider evaluation script and computes ESM for direct comparison with the Ar-Spider and MultiSpider papers.

 ### 6. Common issues